 The Northern side of Wyatt Ave is very low residential density under WLEP2000.

 Therefore the current character of this neighbourhood is low density detached dwellings.

-The proposed large Boarding House is out of character with this low density residential neighbourhood.
+The proposed large Boarding House is out of character and not compatible with this low density residential neighbourhood.